Solved case

 Aftermath and Theories

 Conspiracy theories about the assassination include claims of involvement by narcotraffickers and, most prominently among the Mexican public, a theory that Colosio was betrayed by figures within his own party, possibly including President Salinas, given the political tensions following Colosio's March 6 speech.
 Salinas publicly called the killing an "act of infamy."
-On 18 November 1994, Colosio's widow, Diana Laura Riojas, died of what was officially reported as pancreatic cancer while, according to the Wikipedia article, she had been investigating her husband's murder (Source 1).
+On 18 November 1994, Colosio's widow, Diana Laura Riojas, died of what was officially reported as pancreatic cancer while she had been investigating her husband's murder (Source 1).

 The vacancy in the PRI candidacy led to the selection of Ernesto Zedillo, Colosio's former campaign manager, who went on to be elected president.
 Months later, PRI president José Francisco Ruiz Massieu, Salinas's brother-in-law, was also murdered.
 Colosio's father published a book in 2004 examining the case before his death in 2010.
 In 2021, Colosio's son publicly stated he forgave "the cowards" responsible for his father's death (Source 1).